opencog/link-grammar/README.md

 The `linkgrammar.py` module provides a high-level interface in Python.
 The `example.py` and `sentence-check.py` scripts provide a demo, and `tests.py` runs unit tests.

+- macOS:
+   * Due to file permissions settings, macOS users may need to install python bindindings into custom directory locations.
+This can be done by saying
+     `make install pythondir=/where/to/install`

 ### Java Bindings
 By default, the `Makefile`s attempt to build the Java bindings.